hamza9559/19AI550_new/Ex.No.10_Miniproject.md

-# Ex.No: 10  Implementation of Flappy bird game 2D
+# Ex.No: 10  Implementation of 2D Platformer Microgame
 ### Name : HAMZA FAROOQUE
 ### Reg NO : 212223040054
 ### AIM: